Keith Davids

-Keith Bently Davids (born 1968) is an American United States Navy special warfare officer with the rank of Rear Admiral.
-He is currently the commander of Naval Special Warfare Command since August 19, 2022.
+Keith Bently Davids (born 1968) is a retired American United States Navy special warfare officer with the rank of rear admiral.
+He served as the commander of Naval Special Warfare Command from 2022 to 2024.
 He was the commander of U.S. Special Operations Command South, United States Southern Command from 2020 to 2022.
-Previously, he served as director of the White House Military Office during the Presidency of Donald Trump.
+Previously, he served as director of the White House Military Office during the first presidency of Donald Trump.
 Earlier in his career, he was commanding officer of the Naval Special Warfare Center and SEAL Team One.

 Early life and education

 Davids was born and raised in Miami, Florida.
 After attending private schools, he graduated from Coral Gables Senior High School in Coral Gables, Florida.
 Davids graduated from the United States Naval Academy in 1990.
 He later went on to receive a Master of Science in manpower systems analysis from the Naval Postgraduate School in 1998 and a Master of Science in National Security Strategy from the National War College in 2012.